Philippe Montanier

-Philippe Jacques William Montanier (born 15 November 1964) is a French professional football manager and former player who was most recently the head coach of club Toulouse.
+Philippe Jacques William Montanier (born 15 November 1964) is a French professional football manager and former player.
 As a player, he was as a goalkeeper.

 Montanier led Boulogne, Lens and Toulouse in Ligue 2, winning promotion with the first and third including as champions with the latter in 2022.
 In Ligue 1, he was in charge of Valenciennes, Rennes and Toulouse.
 He reached the Coupe de France final with Rennes in 2014 and won it with Toulouse in 2023.

 Abroad, Montanier led Real Sociedad in La Liga (finishing fourth and qualifying for the UEFA Champions League in 2013), Nottingham Forest in the EFL Championship and Standard Liège in the Belgian Pro League.
 He was an assistant for the Ivory Coast national team and briefly managed France under-20.

 Early life and playing career

 Philippe Jacques William Montanier was born on 15 November 1964 in Vernon, Eure.
 He spent most of his playing career with nearby Norman club Caen, while also representing Toulouse.
 After playing in Ligue 2 for Gueugnon, he concluded his career at Saint-Étienne.